Vietnam.vn - Nền tảng quảng bá Việt Nam

-Players who are working their way through more than 18,700 levels in Candy Crush Saga may be surprised to learn that they are solving puzzles designed with the help of artificial intelligence.
-The game's developers are using AI to improve the experience for a large audience of conquerors.
+Players who are working their way through more than 18,700 levels in Candy Crush Saga might be surprised to learn that they are solving puzzles designed with the help of artificial intelligence.
+The game's developer is using AI to improve the experience, serving a large number of conquering people.

 The use of AI in the video game industry has also received mixed reviews.
 In contrast to Green, some voices, as well as those directly involved in the development of games, have argued that the technology could threaten their livelihoods.
 This led to the SAG-AFTRA strike in late July 2024.

-“We are not putting chatbots in the game, nor are we integrating AI-powered design experiences for players to use directly,” Green said, while affirming that the technology is not intended to replace human resources in the gaming industry.
-Instead, he shared, AI will solve existing problems, speeding up efficiency and accuracy in work.
+“We are not putting chatbots in the game, nor integrating AI-powered design experiences for players to use directly,” Green said, while affirming that this technology is not intended to replace human resources in the gaming industry.
+Instead, he shared, AI will solve existing problems, speed up efficiency and accuracy in work.

 In the US, spending on video game content is set to grow to $51.3 billion by 2024, according to data from the Entertainment Software Association (ESA).
 Of that, consumers will spend half on mobile games, which are also the most popular form of gaming among users aged 8 and older.